richardforth/monkeyscripts/README.md

 # monkeyscripts
-An archive of random greasemonky scripts
+An archive of random greasemonkey scripts